-All children in our school know who they can talk to if they have any worries or concerns, in particular Class teacher, TA, Head Teacher or Mrs Charles (FSW) and Mrs Rowley.
+All children in our school know who they can talk to if they have any worries or concerns, in particular Class teacher, TA, Head Teacher or Mrs Charles/Mrs Rowley [FSWs].
 Pupils receive information about how they can stay safe in different environments and situations.
-We regularly talk about this in PSHE lessons (keeping safe), Life Bus, Internet Safety, Childline Visits, NSPCC, PCSO access to Teens in Crisis and individually with pupils through discussions with our family support workers (Mrs Charles and Mrs Rowley).
+We regularly talk about this in PSHE [Life Skills] lessons, Life Bus, Internet Safety, Childline Visits, NSPCC, PCSO access to Teens in Crisis and individually with pupils through discussions with our family support workers.
 Children are made aware of the members of staff with responsibility for child protection.
 We regularly inform pupils of whom they might talk to, both in and out of the school, their right to be listened to and heard and what steps can be taken to protect them from harm.
 There are specific lessons taught that are designed to help keep pupils safe.